 Adequate nutrition (not deficient nor excessive) for encouraging vigorous growth of leaves and limiting excess growth may reduce the impact of brown spot.
 Additionally, proper plant spacing and sucker control will limit humidity in plant canopies, reducing brown spot incidence.

-The NCSU Plant Disease and Insect Clinic provides diagnostics and control recommendations.
+The NC State University Plant Disease and Insect Clinic provides diagnostics and control recommendations.

 The NC State Extension Plant Pathology Portal provides information on crop disease management.